great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/_install_gx/_emr_spark_installation.md

 ## Installation and setup

-1. To install Great Expectations on your EMR Spark cluster copy this code snippet into a cell in your EMR Spark notebook and then run it:
+1. To install GX on your EMR Spark cluster copy this code snippet into a cell in your EMR Spark notebook and then run it:

    ```python title="Python"
    sc.install_pypi_package("great_expectations")